MicrosoftDocs/power-platform/power-virtual-agents/multilingual.md

 [!INCLUDE[pva-rebrand](includes/pva-rebrand.md)]

 Multilingual copilots are copilots that can communicate with customers in different languages while keeping all the content in a single copilot.
-In many cases, they can automatically detect the desired language based on the user's browser's setting and respond in the same language, providing a more personalized and engaging experience for customers.
+In many cases, they can automatically detect the desired language based on the copilot user's web browser setting and respond in the same language, providing a more personalized and engaging experience for customers.

 For the list of supported languages, see our [Supported Languages article](authoring-language-support.md).

 > [!NOTE]
 > Multilingual copilots are not suported for the following scenarios:
-> * Microsoft Copilot Studio classic copilots
+> * Microsoft Copilot Studio classic bots
-> * Voice copilots with Dynamics Omnichannel
+> * Voice bots with Dynamics Omnichannel

 ## Configuring a multilingual copilot
 When a copilot is initially created, it's created with a primary language.
 (See the [Supported Languages article](authoring-language-support.md) for more details on how to select the copilot's primary language).